Frequently Asked Questions

 2What is the typical class size?

-There are two adults in each class of twenty-one students, thus the teacher/student ratio in each class is approximately 1 to 11.
-If we factor in specialists and support teachers, the school-wide teacher/student ratio is 1:7.
+There are two certified teachers in each early childhood and elementary class, and three in the middle school class, thus the teacher/student ratio is 1:7.
 In most classes both adults are Montessori certified guides.
-In the primary classrooms, serving children ages 3-6, the youngest children usually go home or to the nap room at mid-day, after which the ratio drops to approximately 1 to 7.
+In the early education classrooms, serving children ages 3-6, the youngest children usually go home or to the nap room at mid-day, after which the ratio drops to approximately 1 to 7.

 Undercroft celebrates a diverse, multi-cultural environment.
 It was founded as a non-sectarian school.
 If religious discussion occurs, it is in the context of a book or historic or cultural subject being studied.
 Children are taught to be respectful of others, including others’ religious views.

-Students work on developing skills in all areas of the curriculum until they can demonstrate mastery.
-Undercroft utilizes a variety of assessments to determine whether mastery of a concept has been achieved, including observation, rubrics, portfolios, and, to a lesser degree, tests.
+Students work on developing skills in all areas of the curriculum until they can demonstrate proficiency.
+Undercroft utilizes a variety of assessments to determine whether proficiency of a concept has been achieved, including observation, rubrics, portfolios, and, to a lesser degree, tests.
 Montessori guides are specifically trained in the art of observation as a means to assess student progress and growth.
-Parents receive progress reports at parent/guide conferences three times a year.
-In addition, interim reports are sent home at the end of each work cycle. (bi-weekly for lower elementary, monthly for upper elementary and at the end of 6 week cycles for middle school.)
-Nationally normed standardized tests are administered once each year from students in 3rd through 8th grades.
+Parents receive progress reports at the end of each semester, with parent/guide conferences at mid semester, two times a year.
+Nationally normed assessments in reading and math are administered three times each year for students in 3rd through 8th grades.

 Montessori instruction is individualized, allowing children to advance through each strand of the curriculum at their own pace.
 Children excelling in a particular area may advance according to their ability and motivation and it is not unusual for students to work a full year or more in advance of their grade level.